openstack/ceilometer/doc/source/architecture.rst

    prefer this compared to a polling agent method as resilience (high availability) will not be a problem with this method.
 3. :term:`Polling agents` which is the least preferred method, that will poll some API or other tool to collect information at a regular interval.
    This method is least preferred due to the inherent difficulty in making such a component resilient.

 The first method is supported by the ceilometer-notification agent, which monitors the message queues for notifications and for metering data coming from the "push" agents.
-Methods 2 and 3 rely on the ceilometer-compute-agent and ceilometer-central-agent respectively.
+Methods 2 and 3 rely on the ceilometer-polling agent, which behaves differently depending on the resources it's collecting data about.
+Polling agent can be configured either to poll local hypervisor or remote APIs (public REST APIs exposed by services and/or host-level SNMP daemons).

 How to access collected data?
 -----------------------------